Dear Families and Residents,

 - Employers will send sick staff members home immediately

 - This can only be done by administrative team

-- Employers will take temperatures of ALL staff before entering the building which under ordinary conditions would be considered a medical exam and thus barred.
+- Employers will take temperatures of ALL staff before entering the building.

 - If an employee is confirmed to have COVID-19, employers should inform fellow employees of their possible exposure to COVID-19 in the workplace but maintain confidentiality as required by the Americans with Disabilities Act (ADA).

 - All sick calls will be directed to the DON/ADON during business hours, Nursing Supervisor/Designee on weekends and off

 - All department heads and supervisors accepting sick calls will maintain call out

 - Symptomatic staff members that cannot report to work will be referred to their physician and they will not return until cleared by them and the DON/ADON following the return to work criteria

 - All screening forms shall be submitted to DON/Designee for daily review and